dimagi/commcare-cloud/docs/commcare-cloud/commands/index.md

 ###### `server`

 Server to run tmux session on.
-Use '-' to for default (webworkers:0)
+Use '-' to for default (django_manage:0, which depends on env)

 ###### `remote_command`